 The European Lead Factory set out to create a shared platform for collaborative drug discovery.
 Despite significant scientific advances, many medical needs remain unmet.
 Drug discovery is a long, complex and expensive process that starts with identifying chemical compounds or biological molecules that can modulate a drug target involved in the disease course.

-A key tool in the earlier stages of drug development is a technique called High Throughput Screening (HTS), in which researchers screen large collections of chemical compounds in the hunt for molecules that could be potential drugs or be used in drug development in other ways.
-Although pharmaceutical companies have built up large libraries of compounds over the years, access to these collections has been tightly restricted to in-house use by the owners.
+A key tool in these earlier stages of drug discovery is a technique called High Throughput Screening (HTS), in which researchers screen large collections of chemical compounds in the hunt for molecules that could be potential drugs or be used in drug development in other ways.
+Although pharmaceutical companies have built up large libraries of compounds over the years, access to these collections was tightly restricted to in-house use by the owners.
 The European Lead Factory changed that by creating the 500 000 strong Joint European Compound Library comprising compounds from pharmaceutical companies’ own collections as well as 200 000 compounds that were newly designed and synthesised by academics and SMEs.
 The project also set up a European Screening Centre to run high throughput screening programmes on the compound collection.

 Researchers from European universities and SMEs could apply to use the screening centre and compound collection for their own medical research and drug development programmes.
 In addition to a ‘hit list’ with up to 50 compounds identified through HTS, researchers who used the European Lead Factory services also received advice on experimental design, medicinal chemistry, and on setting up partnerships to further explore and develop the results.
 The pharmaceutical companies in the projects were also able to use the compound collection and screening centre.
 Underpinning the compound collection and screening centre were three specially-designed IT systems, including an honest data broker.

 The system proved successful; by the end of the project, the team had delivered:

 - 72 qualified and 37 improved hit lists from crowdsourcing programmes delivered to target owners;